'If you need to create a browsable list of information on your site, a WordPress directory plugin is the right tool for the job.

 - Use the Gravity Forms + Custom Post Types extension to automatically add your user's listings to your 'Directory' custom post type.
 If you like, you can hold new listings for moderation before they go live in your WordPress directory.

-- Use the take payment via PayPal to take payment online before users can submit their listing.
+- Use the take payment via PayPal addon to take payment online before users can submit their listing (Gravity Forms has multiple payment gateway addons including Stripe, 2Checkout, and Authorize.net, so you can use any of these too).

-Do you have any questions about how to use this WordPress directory plugin?
+Do you have any questions about these plugins, the best business directory plugin for WordPress, or how to use Posts Table Pro as a WordPress directory plugin?
 Ask away in the comments section below!